msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## Coordinate Spaces, Systems and Frames

 Notice that so far, we've used points within the range $[-1,1]$ on all axes.
 Also, recall that our vertex shader did not do any transformations, and directly output the values we set via a VBO.
 For a vertex to be visible on the screen in OpenGL, it must be in **Normalized Device Coordinates (NDC)** after it is processed.
 NDC is a space where all coordinates are normalized to $[-1,1]^3$.
 These numbers, however, are merely percentages that need to be transformed to a coordinate frame, e.g., screen coordinates, to represent actual positions.
+Before we go any further, it's important to define the terms "space", "system" and "frame".

-Before we go any further, it's important to make a distinction between a coordinate space, a coordinate system, and a coordinate frame.
 A **geometric space** is an abstract framework that defines the geometric rules (axioms), e.g., how to measure distances or angles, or how lines behave, to represent physical space.
 A **Euclidean** space is one such space where Euclidean geometry rules apply; for example, distances are calculated using the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) formula.
 A **coordinate system** describes how to uniquely specify each point in a space.
 A **Cartesian** coordinate system specifies points using real numbers called **coordinates**, which are the signed distances from perpendicular oriented lines called coordinate lines or axes.
 The point where these axes meet is called the **origin**.
 The direction vectors that represent these axes (e.g., $(1,0,0)$, $(0,1,0)$ and $(0,0,1)$) form an **orthogonal basis**, meaning that they are mutually orthogonal, and any vector in this system can be represented as a finite linear combination of these basis vectors.
 A **coordinate frame** is a specific instance of a coordinate system with a defined origin and basis.
 In computer graphics, a **coordinate space** usually means a frame of reference in space (a coordinate frame).

 In graphics applications, some calculations can be done more efficiently and are more intuitive in certain coordinate spaces.
 We move a vector from one space to another by applying a **transformation**.
 Before diving into transformations, it's important to build a solid understanding of vectors and matrices.